BRITTANY PUPPIES | HUNTER'S HEART UPCOMING LITTERS

 Please look for a dog that matches your current lifestyle and energy level so you and your dog can both be happy!

-ABOUT DR. CARLA SIMON
+ABOUT CARLA SIMON

 Training puppies should be fun.
 We provide a solid foundation, including early introduction to obedience, gunfire, retrieving, agility and playing motivational games.